Days Gone Trophy Guide and Road Map for PlayStation 4

 Days Gone is semi-open-world and you can explore rather vast areas of the map fairly freely from the beginning.
 Throughout the game you will discover 5 main camps, these survivor communities will often radio you to offer you new jobs which will then become marked on your map.

-In this phase — while they could be left until last — I will actually recommend that you complete these brown-coloured camp side-quests as soon as you have them, giving them priority over Main Missions.
+In this phase of the Days Gone Trophy Guide — while they could be left until last — I will actually recommend that you complete these brown-coloured camp side-quests as soon as you have them, giving them priority over Main Missions.

 As well as these there are the following side-quest types to look out for, which each have their own trophy: